Originally comprised of two eponymous stories, later editions of the book added two others.

 - Driven to Suicide: After their marriage went completely sour, Smythe's wife killed herself by overdosing on sleeping pills.
-Dexter Smythe himself is also in process of doing the same, albeit by the more slower path of drinking himself to death.
+Smythe himself is also in process of doing the same, albeit by the slower path of drinking himself to death.

 - It's Personal: Bond took the job of finding Smythe because the man he killed was a Parental Substitute for him in the past.

 - Leave Behind a Pistol: Bond tells Smythe that he has a week before the authorities will apprehend him.
 He comes to the realization that Bond is giving him a chance to kill himself, thus keeping things tidier for the paperwork.

-- Nazi Gold: During World War II, Major Smythe learned about a stash of two Nazis' gold bars, and shot the mountain climber that helped him in the back of the head because of them.
+- Nazi Gold: During World War II, Major Smythe learned about a stash of two Nazi gold bars, and shot the mountain climber that helped him in the back of the head because of them.
 He's been living off of them since.

 "The Property of a Lady":

-- Feed the Mole: The money from the auction is going for a mole within MI6, whom they are feeding with false information whenever necessary.
+- Feed the Mole: The money from the auction is going for a mole within MI6, whom they are routinely feeding with false information.

 - Rule of Drama: When Bond hears that nobody in England does "going, going, gone" bit in auctioning anymore to provide a chance for last-second bidders, he finds it pitiful, since he thinks that it "adds to the drama".